vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/dhl_credentials.rst

 =====================================================
-How to get DHL credentials for integration with Odoo?
+How to get DHL credentials for integration with Leansoft?
 =====================================================

 In order to use the Leansoft DHL API, you will need: